dreamerwise/NeopixelsKlipper/README.md

 SETTING UP SCRIPT AND SERVICE:

 Copy “klipper_monitor.service” to /etc/systemd/system/
-Copy “monitoring.py” to /home/pi/neopixels/ (you need to create neopixels directory)
+Copy “monitoring.py” and "monitoring.cfg" to /home/pi/neopixels/ (you need to create neopixels directory)

 When files will be set up on rpi run commands: